 Willem C. Vis International Arbitration Moot

-The Vis Moot is actually two sister competitions, held in Vienna and Hong Kong annually.
+The Vis Moot is made up of two sister competitions, which are held in Vienna and Hong Kong annually.
 The moot involves a fictional dispute between two commercial parties who have consented to having their dispute arbitrated.
 The moot covers issues of international arbitration procedure, the rules for which are different each year, and the United Nations Convention on Contracts for the International Sale of Goods (CISG).
 The competition is well-known for its community of past participants, many of whom return over the years to arbitrate the preliminary rounds of the competition.
 Students prepare for this moot over summer.